pingcap/tiflow/docs/design/2023-03-15-ticdc-storage-sink.md

 - `DT` is the date type, which can be `DATE` or `YEAR`.

-The date types are defined as follows in `schema.json`:
+The date types are defined as follows in schema file:

 ```json
 {